BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 Head out of Iolia Valley and make your way through South Aventurine Woods to the Tanzan Mountain.
 Go right when you can into the room that Saphira burst out of earlier.
 You can use the green key to open a new pathway.

+!img("tanzan_east.png")

 Hop across some sneaky ledges onto the rocky texture of the cave, then make your way down and to the right.
 Exit onto the Chrysolia Pass.

 Pick up a hidden *Hyper Potion* and *Normal Gem* as you make your way south.
-In the next rooms, move boulders out of the way and grab the *Escape Rope*.
-The next room is a bit harder: you'll need to carefully move boulders and touch all three of the canisters to turn them red without getting stuck.
+In the next two rooms, move boulders out of the way and grab the *Escape Rope*.
+The large room is a bit harder: you'll need to carefully move boulders and touch all three of the canisters to turn them red without getting stuck.
 If you need to, you can exit the room to reset.
-The room looked like this when I solved it, if it is helpful:
+The room looked like this when I solved it:

 !img("wasteland_wall_boulders.png")